 With its easy portability and big voice, the Fishman Loudbox Artist would be a useful tool for most gigging guitarists and a good choice for home or studio.
 The amp occupies a spot in the middle of Fishman’s line, and guitarists who need less power or flexibility might opt for the similar-looking 60-watt Loudbox Mini, while those playing larger gigs might want to move up to the SA220.
 Solo artists can use the Loudbox Artist’s multipurpose inputs to support a guitar and vocal, blend a pickup and guitar mic, or add a drum machine or iPod for backing tracks.
 The amp could easily fill a small- to medium-size venue, and for more complex setups and larger rooms, the flexible DI outputs and effects loops can accommodate almost any situation you might encounter.
 Best of all, the Loudbox Artist lets you walk into your gig with guitar in one hand and amp in the other, without giving up sound quality or features.

-SPECS: Two channels with ¼-inch and XLR mic inputs, three-band EQ, and anti-feedback controls on each channel.
-120 watts, bi-amped.
-Aux input.
-24 volts phantom power.
-Eight-inch woofer, one-inch tweeter.
-Internal effects with reverb, delay, chorus, and flanger, plus effects loop.
-Headphone out.
-Master and individual channel DI outputs.
-Channel mute footswitch.
-13.5 x 15.5 x 11.5 inches.
-25.5 lb.
-Designed and engineered in the USA.
-Built in Korea.
+OTHER: Two channels with ¼-inch and XLR mic inputs, three-band EQ, and anti-feedback controls on each channel; aux input; 24 volts phantom power; internal effects with reverb, delay, chorus, and flanger, plus effects loop; headphone out; master and individual channel DI outputs; channel mute footswitch; 13.5 x 15.5 x 11.5 inches; 25.5 lbs.